SurenBono/cc/README.md

   Alternative P2E ( Play2Earn )
   example: Telegram TON Platform p/s : Higher scam risk & failure of Token generation & legitimacy of something like meme fart or shit coins.. keep diversifying your efforts .. fail safe low risk high stake strategy & opt for no lambos ...
 DYOR
-  ..nobody can help you as good as your ownself... all this could just be untrue.. that's your right in judgements ..im just an explorer mybe just a little plunderer...it hurt no one..the bigger loss is yet to come..but for now just flow..
+  ..nobody can help you as good as your ownself... all this could just be untrue.. that's your right in judgements ..im just an explorer..the bigger loss of all loss..viceversa, is yet to come..but for now just flow..

   ![](pic/TelegramGaming.jpg)